 Yes!
 Your adoption plan is completely up to you.
 An advocate works with you to design your own adoption.
 You can review as many profiles as you would like to choose the best family for you.
 Many of our birth parents meet the adoptive parents for dinner, go to doctors appointments together and/or talk on the phone, while others have minimal contact to no contact.
 With Haven Adoptions there is a broad scale of open and closed adoptions and we work with you to pick the right situation that best fits YOUR needs.

 Can I pick an open or closed adoption?

-Yes, your adoption is your choice!
+Yes, your adoption plan is your choice!
 Haven Adoptions offers open adoptions and closed adoptions.
 We want you to choose the adoption that best fits your needs.
 Open adoption is a form of adoption where the birth parents and adoptive families have an option for continuing contact after the birth of the baby.
-There are several different ways to keep continuing contact and it is up to the birth parents to decide.
+There are several different ways to remain in contact and it is up to the birth parents to decide what they are most comfortable with.
 This could include pictures and letter updates, phone and email contact, or visits a few times a year.

 Closed Adoption is a form of adoption where an infant is adopted by another family and the record of the birth parents is kept sealed.
 There is no contact between the birth parents and adoptive parents.

 You choose the level of openness that you are most comfortable with.